FHA Streamline Refinance

 How does the FHA Streamline work?

-According to the U.S. Department of Housing Urban Development, the basic requirements of a streamline refinance are the following:
+According to the U.S. Department of Housing Urban Development, the basic requirements of a streamlined refinance are the following:

 - The mortgage loan to be refinanced must be an FHA loan

 - The FHA mortgage loan to be refinanced must be current

 - The results of the refinance must net tangible benefit to the borrower.
 The outcome of a net tangible benefit varies from each borrower based on the type of loan being refinanced and the interest rate and/or term of the new loan

 - If borrowers use a streamlined refinance, cash over $500 may not be taken out on refinanced mortgages

 Because of this, lenders pay for any closing costs that occur during this transaction.
 According to the FHA, lenders are not allowed to include closing costs in the new mortgage amount of a streamlined refinance.
 Simply put, using an FHA streamline refinance allows current FHA loan borrowers the option to lower the rate on their mortgage without meeting an extensive list of criteria.

 FHA streamline is a refinancing program for current homeowners who have an FHA loan.
 If current FHA borrowers decide to refinance their mortgage, they can either refinance as a five-year adjustable-rate mortgage (ARM), or a 15, 20, 25, or 30-year fixed-rate loan.
 This program can be utilized under certain qualifications, such as: